zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     Select Revenue, Operation Expenses, Net Income and Quarter.
 Pick Combo as Visualization.
     ![](./images/oascdb1.21.png " ")

-   Let"s change "Line" graph type for Revenue to "Bar"
+   Let's change "Line" graph type for Revenue to "Bar"
     ![](./images/oascdb45.png " ")

    We can change properties of graph as below, for example color assignments, graph type for each   KPI, title etc